-7.2.13 Solenoid 1 & 2 Automatic / Manual
+7.2.15 Solenoid 1 & 2 Automatic / Manual

-Options: Manual or Automatic Default: Manual
+Options: Manual or Automatic

-When set to automatic the solenoid will perform a gas calibration, probe purge or commence a oxygen sample cycle at regular intervals as defined by the successive menu settings.
+Default: Manual

-When set to manual the solenoid operation will only trigger when the corresponding button on the front panel is pressed.
-When set to automatic the solenoid operation cycle will commence at regular intervals as defined in the successive menus.
+When set to automatic the solenoid will perform a pre-programmed gas calibration or purge cycle when the function is triggered.
+When set to manual the solenoid is controlled purely from the corresponding button on the front of the case.

-Additionally, when set to automatic a solenoid cycle can be manually triggered at any time by pressing the corresponding button on the front of the case.
-Likewise, an automatic solenoid cycle is that is active can be terminated by pressing the same button again.
+When set to automatic the calibration check or the purge cycle can be started by pressing the corresponding button on the front of the case.
+It can be stopped by pressing the same button again.